decent-man/bashscripts/README.md

 You can customize it all you like to your own needs.
 That is the thing with Linux.

 **Possible Updates:**
- - A feature to connect to dmenu options directly(-nf -sb -sf,etc) so you can specify different colors for dynamic usage(and for Eye Candy ofcourse)
+ - A feature to connect to dmenu options directly(-nf -sb -sf,etc) so you can specify different colors for dynamic usage(and for Eye Candy/Visual Convenience of course!)

 ### Mentions
 - This is my first bash script ever.
 Took me a few hours to write this since I'm pretty confused betwen the similarities and differences between C and bash.